 Transport is responsible for around a quarter of EU greenhouse gas emissions making it the second biggest greenhouse gas emitting sector after energy.
 Road transport alone contributes about one-fifth of the EU's total emissions of carbon dioxide (CO2), the main greenhouse gas.
-While emissions from other sectors are generally falling, those from transport have increased 36% since 1990.
+While emissions from other sectors are generally falling, those from transport have continued to increase until 2008 when transport emissions started to decrease on the back of oil prices, increased efficiency of passenger cars and slower growth in mobility.
 The EU has policies in place to reduce emissions from a range of modes of transport, such as including aviation in the EU Emissions Trading System (EU ETS) and CO2 emissions targets for cars.

 The transport sector has the second biggest greenhouse gas emissions in the EU.
 More than two thirds of transport-related greenhouse gas emissions are from road transport.
 However, there are also significant emissions from the aviation and maritime sectors and these sectors are experiencing the fastest growth in emissions, meaning that policies to reduce greenhouse gas emissions are required for a range of transport modes.

-EU27 greenhouse gas emissions by sector and mode of transport, 2007
+EU28 greenhouse gas emissions by sector and mode of transport, 2012

-EU greenhouse gas emissions from transport and other sectors and by mode of transport, million tonnes of CO2 equivalent, 1990-2007
+EU greenhouse gas emissions from transport and other sectors, 1990-2012

 A wide range of EU policies to lower emissions